dev-kitt/automation/automation-manifesto.md

 ## <span style="color:#555555"><u> **TIMELINE** </u></span>

-Below is a 3 MONTH timeline of all completed, current, and future UAT and automation efforts conducted by the Made, LLC Automation team.
+Below is a 3 MONTH timeline of all completed, current, and future UAT and automation efforts conducted by the Kitt, LLC Automation team.

 ``` mermaid